utoever/jenkins-suite/README.md

 ## Issues

-Please let me know of any bugs via the issues page!
+Please let me know of any bugs via the issues page

 ## Release Notes